Contribution of Flares from Tidal Disruption of Stars to high-redshift AGN: Discussion

 \section{Discussion}

-We have considered the fraction of AGN which may arise from tidal disrupted events (TDEs) at low and high redshifts.
-In so doing, we have extended the locally observed relations connecting the rates of TDEs to the masses of the central supermassive BH hosts of the AGN, to high redshifts using the inferred evolution of the black - hole mass - bulge mass relation from \citet{wyithe2002}.
-We have estimated the fraction of TDEs occurring in different AGN populations by relating the masses of the central black holes fuelling the AGN to the stellar masses of their host galaxies, and extending this connection to higher redshifts using the empirically derived stellar mass evolution from \citet{behroozi2019}.
-For a fiducial AGN population having an average Eddington ratio of $\eta = 0.05$, a radiative efficiency of $\epsilon = 0.1$ and an assumed black hole - velocity dispersion exponent of 4, we find that TDEs are able to account for a few percent of all AGN with bolometric luminosities $L_{\rm Bol} \gtrsim 10^{43}$ erg s$^{-1}$ at $z \sim 0-1$, but may reach greater than a few tens of percent at $z > 2$.
+We have considered the fraction of AGN which may arise from tidal disruption events (TDEs) at low and high redshifts. { {In so doing, we have extended the locally observed relations connecting the rates of TDEs to the BH host masses of the AGN through their bolometric luminosities \citep{nobuta2012,kormendy2013}, to high redshifts using the inferred evolution of the black hole mass {to host galaxy stellar mass relation} \citep{caplar2015, wyithe2002}.
+Combining these findings with the observationally derived galaxy luminosity function \citep{vulcani2011, davidzon2017}, we have estimated the fraction of TDEs occurring in different AGN populations.
+For a fiducial AGN population having an average radiative efficiency of $\epsilon = 0.1$, we find that TDEs are able to account for a few percent of all AGN with bolometric luminosities $L_{\rm Bol} \gtrsim 10^{42}$ erg s$^{-1}$ at $z \sim 1$, but may reach several tens of percent at $z \gtrsim 3$.}}

-It is also of interest to explore to what extent specific AGN populations are likely to be the result of TDE triggers at low and high redshifts.
+It is also of interest to explore to what extent specific AGN populations are likely to be the result of TDE flares at low and high redshifts.
 Two examples of such populations are the so-called Changing-Look AGN (or Changing Look Quasars, CLQs) and Compton-Thick AGN (or CT AGN).
-On applying the above formalism to these populations, we found that a maximum of about ten percent of the observed CLQ AGN (having $L_{\rm Bol} > 10^{44}$ erg s$^{-1}$) may be consistent with a TDE-triggered origin at $z \sim 1$, though this fraction may increase rapidly at higher redshifts, to $\gtrsim 50\%$ at $z \gtrsim 2$.
-We also find that in the TDE fraction may be about a few percent to a few tens of percent of CT AGN with $L_{\rm Bol} \gtrsim 10^{43}$ erg s$^{-1}$ at redshifts $z < 1$, but may again account for more than 50\% of this population at $z \gtrsim 2$.
+On applying the above formalism to these populations, we found that a maximum of about a few percent of the observed CLQ AGN (having $L_{\rm Bol} > 10^{42}$ erg s$^{-1}$) may be consistent with a TDE {contribution to their origin} at $z \sim 1$, though this fraction may increase rapidly at higher redshifts, { {to several tens of percent}} at $z \gtrsim 3$.
+We also find that in the TDE fraction may be about a few percent of CT AGN with $L_{\rm Bol} \gtrsim 10^{43}$ erg s$^{-1}$ at redshifts $z < 1$, but may again account for { {up to several}} ten percent of this population at $z \gtrsim 3$.